Grid Diary

 Why?

-I’ve been journaling consistently from 2021 to now, and I thought it would be good idea to make a lightweight journaling app using React and Flask.
-It was only later that I discovered the power of Obsidian.
+I’ve been journaling with pen and paper ever since 2021, and I thought it would be good idea to make a lightweight journaling app using React and Flask to store some of my thoughts.
+There’s something whimsical about storing your memories in a SQL database.
+It was only later that I discovered the power of Obsidian and Astro.
+Between you and me, I prefer the smell of ink.

-The main React components I want to discuss are the:
+In Grid Diary, the main React components I want to discuss are:

-- Day: It shows the contents of the day parsed to html.
+2. Day: Shows the contents of the day parsed to HTML using html-parser.

 <div className="App">